 I recently had a call with a prospective customer who has been leading a task force at his company for a fairly massive marketing technology project.

-The goal of the call was to provide this prospect with some clarity around the differences between CDPs and DMPs (of which there are many — I’ll get to those later).
-Ultimately, this “data anonymization vs. anonymous data” discussion was one of the talking points that came up.
+The goal of the call was to provide this prospect with clarity around the differences between CDPs and DMPs (of which there are many — I’ll get to those later).

 It dawned on me after hanging up that this is something many marketing pros like this particular prospect may still be a bit fuzzy.
-Thus, I thought it’d be worth zooming in on it a bit.
+Thus, I thought it’d be worth zooming in on it.

 This difference between the two terms is at the very root of what distinguishes a customer data platform and a data management platform.